-The difference between ginger and NSAIDs is that ginger reduces pain without side-effects.
-Clinical studies have found ginger to be as effective as NSAIDs as relieving period pain, with no adverse effects.
+The difference between ginger and NSAIDs is that ginger reduces pain with far fewer risks of side effects.
+Clinical studies have found ginger to be as effective as NSAIDs as relieving period pain, but with no adverse effects.
 Multiple studies have reported that, as pain treatment, ginger has a better safety profile than NSAIDs.

-To dive deeper into the benefits of ginger, read our full post by clicking below.
+To dive deeper into the benefits of ginger, read our full post.

 2. Dong Quai

-Most herbalists regard dong quai as the wonder herb for the female system.
+Most herbalists regard dong quai as the wonder herb for the female system (though we will note not all menstruating people identify as female).
 Historically, dong quai has been used to treat menstrual cramps, menstruation that happens too frequently, and menstruation that doesn't happen frequently enough.

-Read our full article below to learn more about how dong quai can improve your period.
+Read our full article to learn more about how dong quai can improve your period.